-In addition to the above, the price risk of the trading book is monitored through a framework of VaR and cumulative stop loss limits.
-The management of price risk of the trading book is detailed in the Investment Policy.
+In addition to the above, the price risk of the trading book is monitored through such as notional, stop loss, Greeks, VaR etc. The management of price risk of the trading book is detailed in the Investment Policy.

 Hedging policy